NoamZeise/pages/_posts/2023-09-25-Space-Flight.md

 ### 2D Vs. 3D

-Because of the differences in the shaders for 2D and 3D rendering, I decided to limit the colours of the pipelines in two different ways.
+Because of the differences in the shaders for 2D and 3D rendering, I decided to limit the colours in different ways for each pipeline.

 In 2D I limited all of the game's textures to 4 gray-scale colours, I could then render the textures as normal.
 The current palette is sent to the fragment shader and whichever of the 4 gray shades the fragment is, the colour can be swapped with the corresponding palette colour.